Scroll down this page to read our FULL RACES RULES AND REGS

 - All rafts must be of homemade construction.

-- All rafts entries have a crew size of 1 and maximum of 20.
+- All raft entries have a crew size of 1 and maximum of 20.

 - All vessels must pass completely through the finish line to win a prize.
 (DO NOT STOP AT THE FINISH LINE)

-- Inner tubes or inflatable devices are allowed.
+- Innertubes or inflatable devices are allowed in Anything That Floats.

 - Minimum raft size must be able to support the weight of the crew.

-- A raft’s deck must be securely fastened to a frame and the frame securely fastened to the hulls and or flotation devices.
+- The rafts deck must be securely fastened to a frame and the frame securely fastened to the hulls and or flotation devices.

 - The use of nails below the water line is prohibited.